ThomasMertes/seed7/src/read_me.txt

     LDFLAGS = -L/usr/X11R6/lib

   Besides this 'mk_osx.mak' is almost identical to 'mk_linux.mak' and 'makefile'.
-When the X11 library is in a different directory you need to change the LDFLAGS value to that directory.
+If the X11 library is in a different directory you need to change the LDFLAGS value to that directory.